kamsar/kamsar.github.io/source/_posts/2017-10-22-All-about-xConnect-Security.md

 title: All about xConnect Security
-date: 2017-10-17 08:57:18
+date: 2017-10-22 13:57:18
 categories: Sitecore
 ---
-Sitecore 9 introduces the new xConnect server layer to the ecosystem. xConnect is an abstracted service layer that Sitecore uses for all its analytics and marketing automation features.
-If you're using xDB, you'll need an xConnect server if you upgrade to Sitecore 9.
+Sitecore 9 introduces the new xConnect server to the ecosystem. xConnect is an abstracted service layer that Sitecore uses for all its analytics and marketing automation features.
+If you're using Sitecore XP (aka xDB), you'll need an xConnect server if you upgrade to Sitecore 9.

-xConnect is noteworthy because it introduces required client certificate authentication for the Sitecore XP server to communicate with xConnect.
+xConnect is noteworthy because it introduces client certificate authentication for the Sitecore XP server to communicate with xConnect.
 Certificates are a complex subject, and can fail in any number of less than helpful ways.
 This post aims to help you understand how certificates work in Sitecore 9, and provide you some tools to diagnose what's wrong when they are not working right.

 ## What is TLS?

 In order to understand how xConnect works, it's important to understand what's going on: [Transport Layer Security](https://en.wikipedia.org/wiki/Transport_Layer_Security) (TLS).
-Historically, TLS has also been called SSL.
+You may also think of this as "SSL" or "HTTPS."

 TLS is a protocol for establishing secure encrypted connections between a _server_ and a _client_.
-Importantly, the client and server can securely exchange encryption keys in such a way that they cannot be observed by malicious parties that may be watching the exchange.
+The key aspect of TLS is that the client and server can securely exchange encryption keys in such a way that they cannot be observed by malicious parties that may be watching the exchange.

 ## Asymmetric vs Symmetric Encryption

 To understand how TLS works, it's important to understand the distinction between Asymmetric (also called Public Key) Encryption, and Symmetric Encryption.

 If you ever made secret codes as a kid, you've probably used [_symmetric encryption_](https://en.wikipedia.org/wiki/Symmetric-key_algorithm).
-This is where the sender and receiver both need to know a key to decrypt the message, for example a simple [shift cipher](https://en.wikipedia.org/wiki/Caesar_cipher) where `C` = `A`, `D` = `B`, and so forth.
-Posession of the secret key lets you read any encrypted message.
+This is where the sender and receiver both need to know a key to decrypt the message, for example a simple [shift cipher](https://en.wikipedia.org/wiki/Caesar_cipher) where `D` = `A`, `E` = `B`, and so forth.
+Julius Caesar famously sent secret messages by shifting letters three places forward like this.
+Symmetric encryption does have one major downfall, however: posession of the secret key lets you read any encrypted message even if not the intended recipient.

 [Asymmetric encryption](https://en.wikipedia.org/wiki/Public-key_cryptography) on the other hand uses two different keys: a _public key_ and a _private key_.
 The public key can be shared with anyone without compromising anything.
 However a client can use the public key to encrypt a message in such a way that it can only be decrypted _with the server's private key_.
 In this way, you can receive private encrypted messages from clients you don't share any secrets with - but they can still send the server private messages.